kellyjadams/portfolio-projects/README.md

 A set of projects I did for the [2022 Complete Python Bootcamp Course](https://www.udemy.com/course/complete-python-bootcamp/).

 ### Milestone Project 1
-My first project was to create a functioning tic tac toe game.
+My first project, **python-milestone-project1.py** was to create a functioning tic tac toe game.
 It takes in two player's inputs by letting them choose either "x" or "O" for their markers.
 Players take turns choosing a position on the board for their markers.
 It also has the option (depending on if the game is a win or a tie) to replay the game.

 ## Google Capstone Project
 - **Google_Capstone_Project.R** - analyzed the data set from case study 1 in the Google Data Analytics Course using R. I did not do any data visualization in R.